What would the IRS flag about how you've been paying your nanny?

 How California household employer rules differ

-Run the audit above to see exactly which California rules apply to your situation — with dollar exposure and concrete next steps for each finding.
+Run the audit above to see exactly which California rules apply to your situation — each finding comes with dollar exposure and a concrete next step.